 And it shall be given thee in the very moment what thou shalt speak AND WRITE (D&C 24:6)

 The error, of course, is the apathy that LDS have for the changes Joseph made.
-The implication that Jesus misspoke, and Joseph corrected is ridiculous.
+The implication that Jesus misspoke, and Joseph corrected Him is ridiculous.
 Thankfully, we know when Jesus spoke, what he said, and why Joseph changed the words of Jesus Christ.

-Why Joseph made the above-mentioned changes should cause all believers to think and ponder.
+Why Joseph made the changes mentioned above should cause all believers to think and ponder.
 As we detail on this website, Joseph was not called to start a church, but to “reform” the existing churches through The Most Holy Book of Mormon.